timkinnane/node-dev-dotfiles/docs/SECRETS.md

 macOS includes a [keychain CLI (AKA security binary)](https://ss64.com/osx/security.html) that we have leveraged to store and retrieve "global" secrets for your development environment.

+> 📝 The keychain cli might be updated in your system to use `security` instead of `secret`.
+In that case, follow the above link to store tokens.

 ## Setting Secrets

 You might see in the shell init that two tokens are missing, `NPM_TOKEN` and `BUILDKITE_TOKEN`.